flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 Once in GBA mode **there's no going back**, the console must be reset to re-activate the rest of the hardware.

-### Secrets and limitations
+### Unused Power

 With so many sophisticated components fitted in a single and inexpensive chip, it's no mystery that some issues emerged due to the way they were forced to work with each other.

-#### Unused Power {.tabs .active}

-Sometimes I wonder how Nintendo planned the way the two CPU's would be used, and if they already assumed some performance would be hit by the design they chose.

-Let me start with the ARM9, this CPU runs at twice the speed of the ARM7, but most (if not all) of the I/O depends on the ARM7, so the ARM9 is vulnerable to excessive stalling until the ARM7 answers.
-If that wasn't enough, **ARM9's external bus runs at half the speed**, so there are a few bottlenecks identified.
+Let me start with the ARM9, this CPU runs at twice the speed of the ARM7, but most (if not all) of the I/O depends on the ARM7.
+Thus, the ARM9 is vulnerable to excessive stalling until the ARM7 answers.
+If that wasn't enough, **ARM9's external bus runs at half the speed**, another bottleneck to add to the list.

 Additionally, the Main Memory bus is only **16-bit wide**.
 Thus, whenever any CPU needs to fetch a word (32-bit wide) from memory, the interface **stalls the CPU**, using up to 3 'wait' cycles, until a full word is reconstructed.
 The worst impact happens when memory access is not sequential, which makes it stall for every single access.
 This issue will also arise when instructions are fetched (unfortunately, ARM didn't support sequential opcode fetching back then) which, to my dismay, also affects Thumb code (since every 16-bit fetch is done as a 32-bit block).
 On the other hand, this 'penalty', as some sources call it, can be alleviated by making full use of cache and TCM.

-All in all, this means that in the worst case, the ARM9's whopping 66 MHz horsepower is practically reduced to a mere ~8&nbsp;MHz.
-That is if the program makes an abysmal use of cache/TCM.
+All in all, this means that in the worst case, the ARM9's whopping 66 MHz horsepower is practically reduced to a mere ~8 MHz.
+That is if the program makes an abysmal use of cache and TCM.

 For a detailed report, I recommend checking out Martin Korth's document [@cpu-korth], specifically, the 'DS Memory Timings' section.

-#### A question about the hardware choice {.tab}

-Back when I read about the CPU of the Game Boy Advance, I was really surprised by the potential of the ARM7: The CPU not only performed its designated tasks, but could also assist with others, such as providing audio sequencing or pseudo-3D graphics.

-On a related note, during the commercialisation ARM7, ARM Holdings joined forces with DEC to design a high-end version of ARM's chips.
-For this, DEC grabbed the datapath design of their processor, **Alpha**, and mixed it with ARM's [@cpu-jaggar].
-The result was a new series of CPUs called **StrongARM** which was surprisingly *fast*.
-At the expense of removing certain features (Thumb and debug), DEC managed to cross the megahertz threshold by reaching speeds of up to 233 MHz.
-As a normal user prepared to buy a new ARM PC (let's say a *RiscPC*), you could either choose one with the old ARM710 at 40 MHz or another one with a StrongARM running ~582% faster.
-The impact of StrongARM was so disruptive that ARM Holdings absorbed some of StrongARM's features to produce their next line of CPUs, starting with ARM9.
-And the rest is history.

-But here's where my question resides: Considering the new developments in the ARM world, why did Nintendo ultimately choose an awfully slow ARM9 combined with an even slower ARM7, instead of a faster ARM9 (or even a StrongARM)?
-To give you an idea, other companies like Apple just adopted the StrongARM with their Newton PDA line.

-I don't mean to criticise Nintendo's choice, but I believe the amount of emerging technology was just too great for me to ignore.
-I guess their choice was done in an effort to preserve battery life and maintain production costs (by using the same CPU found in the GBA).

-## Graphics {.tabs-close}
+## Graphics

 This section is a bit unusual because not only this console has multiple screens to draw, but also a combination of traditional tile engines working alongside a modern renderer.